Conaille Muirtheimne: Overview

-The first member of the dynasty to occur in the sources is Dícuill mac Ossénié who is registered as rex in Vita S. Romani.
+For much of its history it was at war with the Airgíalla and the Uí Néill; sometimes even with its Ulaidh allies.
+The first member of the dynasty to occur in the sources is Dícuill mac Ossénié who is referred to as rex in Vita S. Romani.
 He was of the generation before the king killed at the Battle of Imlech Pich in 688.

 In either 732 or 735, the Ulaid suffered a heavy defeat at the hands of the Cenél nEógain led by Áed Allán in the battle of Fochart in Magh Muirthemne, which saw the king of Ulaid, Áed Róin, decapitated.
 As a result, the Cenél nEógain brought Conaille Muirthemne under their suzerainty.

 The last recorded king of Conaille Muirthemhne died in 1081, yet in 1107 Fergus, son of the King of Conaille, was killed in battle by the Uí Breasil Macha", so it seems the kingdom still retained independence.
 However, the Airgíalla seem to have brought it under their control sometime after this, most probably c.
 1130 by Donnchad Ua Cerbaill, king of Airgialla, and it was incorporated into his kingdom.
 He settled elements of the Uí Méith, an Airgialla tribe, on the Conaille of Cuailgne, on the south side of Carlingford Lough which gave their name to the district of Omeath.

-In 1153 when High King Domhnall Mac Lochlainn " ... plundered ... and burned Conaille."
+In 1153 it is recorded that High King Domhnall Mac Lochlainn " ... plundered ... and burned Conaille."

-Eoin MacNeill held the Conaille Muirtheimne to be kin of Ulaid and Érainn, descending from Conall Anglonnach, a son of Dedu mac Sin (MacNeill, pp. 97–8).
-Their association with the Cruthin appears to be the end result of a series of later inventions.

 Possible surnames derived from this group include Connolly.